Oshan96/CustomStage/README.md

 ### Maven

-- Can get via JitPack (See the releases here : https://jitpack.io/#Oshan96/CustomStage)
+- Latest (v1.2.2) CustomStage via JitPack (See the releases here : https://jitpack.io/#Oshan96/CustomStage)

 > Add jitpack as a repository